 Under the Sink

-This is the big area to declutter.
+This is a big area to declutter.
 Start with one cabinet and move along.
-Here are some questions to ask yourself as your decluttering this area.
+Here are some questions to ask yourself as you are decluttering this area.

 - Are all your pans still in good condition?

 - Do you have plates that are chipped or cracked

 - Do you actually use all your glasses & plates on a daily basis?
 Are some just for holidays or when guests come over?
 If yes can you move them to a closet in the house to make more room in the kitchen?

 - Do you need all those mixing bowls, sheet pans or baking dishes?